HowaiMak/BLK_SWAN_COMPAR/README.md

 3. Percentile-based threshold (similar idea to z-score)
 3. Price deviation over moving average standard deviation

-It is welcomed to download and play around with the settings and threshold to explore for insights.
+It is welcome to download and play around with the settings and threshold to explore for insights.
 Please feel free to suggest any Black Swan model that is not included.
 I will try and update it asap.

 ## Testing and Implementing